 April 12, 2019

-LiveWell Douglas county seeks an executive director to provide cohesive leadership and backbone support for this community wellness coalition.
-The newly created position will be responsible for building and maintaining community partners while supporting the core functions of the.
+LiveWell Douglas County seeks an Executive Director to provide cohesive leadership and backbone support for this community wellness coalition.
+The newly created position will be responsible for building and maintaining community partnerships while supporting the core functions of the coalition.
 The successful candidate will be an entrepreneurial, detail-oriented individual with a shared passion for our mission: Leading a movement to build communities that support the health and well-being of all.

 Responsibilities: Working in concert with the LiveWell Executive Committee and Leadership Team, the Executive Director will be responsible for the following: